-The answer is NO. You shouldn’t microwave red solo cups.
-They’re made of plastics that produces BPA and phthalates when heated, the industrial chemicals cause health issues once they leach into your drink.
+The answer is NO. It would be best if you didn’t microwave red Solo cups.
+They’re made of plastics that produce BPA and phthalates when heated.
+Industrial chemicals cause health issues once they leach into your drink.

-Our write-up today expounds why microwaving red solo cups isn’t recommended.
+Our write-up today expounds on why microwaving red solo cups aren’t recommended.

 Why You Shouldn’t Microwave Red Solo Cups

-Solo cups are the common vessels we all use in our parties for their cheap cost, readily available and conceals the drinks we’re taking accordingly.
+Solo cups are the common vessels we all use at our parties for their cheap cost, are readily available, and conceal the drinks we’re taking accordingly.
 No wonder why these containers are gaining popularity day by day.

-However, microwaving drinks in solo cups poses more harm than most of us can realize.
+However, microwaving drinks in solo cups poses more harm than most realize.

-Microwaving solo cups as well as taking hot liquids in them is unwise and should be avoided.
+Microwaving solo cups and taking hot liquids is unwise and should be avoided.

-BPA, the industrial chemical used in making polycarbonate plastics, causes serious health issues, especially the endocrine system.
+BPA, the industrial chemical used in polycarbonate plastics, causes serious health issues, especially in the endocrine system.

 This chemical also affects the brain and leads to blood pressure.

-They contain BPA which when subjected to heat leach into your drink.
-These chemicals can cause health issues including affecting the endocrine system.
+They contain BPA, which leaches into your drink when subjected to heat.
+These chemicals can cause health issues, including affecting the endocrine system.

 As said, red solo cups are made of plastic.
-They can’t withstand heat hence not safe for microwaving.
-Heat causes BPA and phthalates to leach into your drink, which when ingested leads to health complications especially to the endocrine system.
+They can’t withstand heat and are hence not safe for microwaving.
+When ingested, heat causes BPA and phthalates to leach into your drink, leading to health complications, especially to the endocrine system.

 Different plastics melt at different temperatures depending on their chemical makeup and duration of exposure.

-Below is a description of the different plastics and their melting points which clearly shows that melting solo cups isn’t a good idea.
+Below is a description of the different plastics and their melting points, clearly showing that melting solo cups isn’t a good idea.

-- PET plastics leach at 25degrees Celsius.
-We can all agree that this is way too low temperature.
-At higher temperatures above 50degrees Celsius PET plastics continue to increase antimony, a chemical they contain at yet a higher rate.
-It is therefore advisable not to take drinks in these plastics or microwave them.
+- PET plastics leach at 25 degrees Celsius.
+We can all agree that this is way too low a temperature.
+At higher temperatures above 50 degrees Celsius, PET plastics continue to increase antimony, a chemical they contain, at a higher rate.
+Therefore, it is advisable not to take drinks in these plastics or microwave them.

-- Black plastics are not microwave safe either.
-Though most people think that they pose a lower risk of leaching their chemicals, they are also equally hazardous.
+- Black plastics are not microwave-safe, either.
+Though most people think they pose a lower risk of leaching their chemicals, they are equally hazardous.
 Be sure to check for a microwave-safe label before attempting to microwave them.

-- FDA approved BPA–free plastics can only be microwaved for a maximum of 240 hours (about 1 and a half weeks).
-They are made of type 5 polypropylene which with time leaches into your drink causing serious health complications.
+- FDA-approved BPA–free plastics can only be microwaved for a maximum of 240 hours (about one and a half weeks).
+They are made of type 5 polypropylene which, with time, leaches into your drink, causing severe health complications.

-- HDPE high density polyethene plastics are safe for short periods of time withstanding up to 248 F 120 degrees Celsius.
-On longtime exposure, these plastics can only withstand up to 230F 110 degrees Celsius.
+- HDPE high-density polyethylene plastics are safe for a short time, withstanding up to 248 F 120 degrees Celsius.
+These plastics can only withstand up to 230F and 110 degrees Celsius on longtime exposure.
 Their tolerance ranges from –40 to 256 F.